camerose/camerose.github.io/_posts/2019-07-15-first-post.md

 ---
 layout: post
-title: First Blog Post
+title: About This Blog
 tags:
 - blog
 ---
-## First Blog Post
+## About This Blog
 This is a place for me to share my ideas, and the things I create, consume and do.